Tomasz Czechowicz: Business ventures

 Czechowicz began pursuing various business ventures from a young age.
 As a teenager, he coded, produced and sold computer accessories at the trade center in Wrocław, and later in Warsaw as well.
 When he moved to Wrocław to attend the university, he also began importing old and new computers to Poland, among them Commodore 64s, which made him one of the company's largest European customers.

 In 1990 Tomasz Czechowicz, Janusz Krasnopolski and Tomasz Gomułkiewicz co-founded JTT Computer SA.
 The company continued importing Commodores.
 In 1997, the company reached a milestone agreement with Intel and Microsoft that allowed them to begin assembling their own PCs under the ADAX brand.
 Czechowicz was the company's CEO until 1998.
 During these eight years, he turned the company into the leading Central European PC assembly and distribution business, generating over $100 mln in revenue.
 In a 2006 interview Tomasz Czechowicz said his experience at this company played a significant role in shaping him and his future business ventures.
 In an interview from 2016, he commented that JTT Computer S.A. was one of his biggest business challenges, but also one which prepared him well for his next business endeavors.

 In 1999, after leaving JTT Computer S.A., Czechowicz founded MCI Group, one of the leading private equity firms in Poland and in Europe, and has been its managing partner since.

-MCI Capital ASI SA is a private equity fund with an equity capitalization of EUR 395 million (as of Dec.
-31, 2021).
+MCI Capital ASI SA is a private equity fund with activities under management of PLN 2,7 billion (as of 19 September 2024).
 MCI focuses on buyout and expansion capital investments in businesses operating in or supporting the digital economy, with a preferred investment size of €30-100 million in a single project.
-MCI currently holds shares in thirteen portfolio companies and, in line with its investment strategy, plans to pursue 2 to 3 new investments annually.
+MCI currently holds shares in 11 portfolio companies and, in line with its investment strategy, plans to pursue 2 to 3 new investments annually.

-Some of MCI’s most significant investments completed to date include, amongst others: iZettle (which was sold to PayPal for over $2 billion), RemoteMyApp (sold to Intel Corporation), ATMan (sold to a Goldman Sachs-managed investment fund), WP.pl (sale of the entire block of shares by Orange to the O2 Group, which sold part of its shares to the MCI fund, debut on the Warsaw Stock Exchange – record capitalization of EUR 800 million), Invia (sold to Rockaway Group for over PLN 300 million), Netrisk (implementation of the "buy & build" strategy to build a leading European insurance leader, recapitalization with TA Associates), Dotcard (sale of one of the Polish leaders in the e-payment market for PLN 315 million to a strategic investor Nexi Group/Nets, a digital leader on the European market).
+Some of MCI’s most significant investments completed to date include, amongst others: iZettle (which was sold to PayPal for over $2 billion), RemoteMyApp (sold to Intel Corporation), ATMan (sold to a Goldman Sachs-managed investment fund), WP.pl (sale of the entire block of shares by Orange to the O2 Group, which sold part of its shares to the MCI fund, debut on the Warsaw Stock Exchange – record capitalization of EUR 800 million), Invia (sold to Rockaway Group for over PLN 300 million), Netrisk (implementation of the "buy & build" strategy to build a leading European insurance leader, recapitalization with TA Associates), Dotcard (sale of one of the Polish leaders in the e-payment market for PLN 315 million to a strategic investor Nexi Group/Nets, a digital leader on the European market), sale of e-shop Mall.cz to Naspers, sale of Mall.cz to Naspers, and exit from Lifebrain to Investindustrial.